Healthy restaurants Brighton

 The gut has been underappreciated for a long time but is at last getting its due respect.
 Whilst fermenting food has been used in the production of alcohol and for preserving produce naturally for hundreds of years, the health benefits are really getting the spotlight lately, aiding digestion through their beneficial enzymes, as well as supplying b-vitamins, Omega-3 fatty acids, and various probiotics.

 With pickles and tempeh high on the fermented food list, Asian cuisine is a natural choice.
-Eating at Moshimo or 3rd Avenue’s sushi bar makes for great taste and happy guts (and don’t forget your cup of antioxidant rich green tea and fermented miso soup!)
+Eating at Moshimo sushi bar or BRAVO 2019 International Eats winner, Kujira, makes for great taste and happy guts (and don’t forget your cup of antioxidant-rich green tea and fermented miso soup!)

 Poke Bowls are also proving a popular choice, being full of variety and fresh flavours; they’re normally a great lunchtime or quick healthy option.